graphile/starter/docs/error_codes.md

 - EMTKN: a different user account is already linked to this email
 - CREDS: bad credentials (incorrect username/password)
 - LOGIN: you're not logged in

+## Email management

+- VRIFY: you need to verify your email before you can do that